Skip to main content

 🟢 yes

 CloudWatch is supported directly with structured logs that make more sense for human-operability.
-Agents from Splunk, Rapid7, etc. can be installed directly in the instances
+Agents from Splunk, Rapid7, etc. can be installed directly in the VM gateway instances too

 Without Application Changes🟢 yes